 What are the advantages of having a rotating canned food system?

 - Rotating canned food systems help ensure that food is fresh and that there is a constant supply of food.

 - This system is beneficial because it also helps to keep track of how much food is in the pantry and to keep track of expiration dates.

 - Additionally, a rotating canned food system can help to save money by allowing you to buy in bulk and then rotate the food so that it does not go bad.

 Then came the question of what to store and how many days should we prepare for.
 We ended up deciding on a month as the maximum conceivable risk and that dried and canned foods were the obvious choices.
-Then came the realization that that’s quite a bit of food to store.
+Then came the realization that it’s quite a bit of food to store.

-For the first two years, we then did a manual “condition and use by date’ check.
+For the first two years, we then did a manual “condition and use” by date check.
 That meant unpacking everything 🙁